 Trump moves to end asylum protections for Central Americans

-WASHINGTON (AP) — The Trump administration is moving to end asylum protections for most Central American migrants.
+WASHINGTON (AP) — The Trump administration on Monday moved to end asylum protections for most Central American migrants in a major escalation of the president’s battle to tamp down the number of people crossing the U.S.-Mexico border.